-development of the ASC began as one of ten contracts within NASA GRC's Radioisotope Power Conversion Technology (RPCT) Project1 that included development of Stirling, thermoelectric, thermophotovoltaic, and Brayton technologies.
+For decades, NASA has successfully used Radioisotope Power Systems (RPSs) to enable some of the most significant space science discoveries, and the most ambitious of future missions that cannot be completed with solar power will require new high-efficiency RPS.
+NASA Glenn Research Center and Sunpower, Inc., have been developing the 80 W class Advanced Stirling Convertor (ASC) for such future applications.
+Sunpower's development of the ASC began as 1 of 10 contracts within NASA Glenn's Radioisotope Power Conversion Technology (RPCT) Project (Ref.
+1) that included development of Stirling, thermoelectric, thermophotovoltaic, and Brayton technologies.
 By 2006, early ASC demonstration units established the high efficiency and potential for low mass and small size of the design.
 Based on these successes, NASA focused on expanding the development of the ASC.
 As the ASC technology advanced, efforts transitioned from the earlier technology demonstration and development phase to flight development as part of the Advanced Stirling Radioisotope Generator (ASRG) Integrated Federal Project.
+The ASRG Project was managed by the Department of Energy (DOE) with system integration contractor Lockheed Martin Space Systems Company for NASA's Science Mission Directorate,

+Figure 1.-Advanced Stirling Radioisotope Generator (ASRG) with two Advanced Stirling Convertor (ASC) units.

-The ASRG Project was managed by the Department of Energy with system integration contractor Lockheed Martin Space Systems Company for NASA's Science Mission Directorate, Radioisotope Power System (RPS) Program.
-Sunpower had a subcontract to Lockheed Martin for ASC flight development and production and a parallel contract with GRC for engineering unit production.
-GRC had responsibility for engineering units as well as technical support to Lockheed Martin through a broad set of Government Furnished Service or "GFX" activities.
-The ASRG generator design, Figure 1, incorporates a pair of ASC convertors each of which is integrated to a General Purpose Heat Source (GPHS).
-The high heat-to-electric conversion efficiency of the ASC reduced the ASRG fuel requirements by a factor of 4 compared to thermoelectric systems, minimizing the use of the U.S.'s limited plutonium fuel inventory.
+RPS Program.
+Sunpower had a subcontract to Lockheed Martin for ASC flight development and production and a parallel contract with Glenn for engineering unit production.
+Glenn was responsible for engineering units as well as technical support to Lockheed Martin through a broad set of Government Furnished Service or "GFX" activities.
+The ASRG generator design (Fig. 1) incorporates a pair of ASC convertors each of which is integrated to a General Purpose Heat Source (GPHS).
+The high heat-to-electric conversion efficiency of the ASC reduced the ASRG fuel requirements by a factor of 4 compared to thermoelectric systems, minimizing the use of the United States limited plutonium fuel inventory.